-At the appeal hearing, the superintendent shall determine whether the student committed the disciplinary offense of which the student is accused, and if so, the appropriate consequence therefore.
+At the appeal hearing, the superintendent shall determine whether the student committed the disciplinary offense of which the student is accused, and if so, the appropriate consequence therefor.
 The student shall have all of the rights afforded to students at the Principal's hearing for long-term suspension.
 The superintendent will issue a written decision within five (5) calendar days of the hearing.
 If the superintendent determines that the student committed the disciplinary offense, the superintendent may impose the same or a lesser consequence than the principal but may not impose a suspension greater than that imposed by the principal's decision.
-The Superintendent's appeal decision shall constitute the final decision of the Marblehead Public Schools e.
-Opportunity For Academic Progress During Suspension/Expulsion
+The Superintendent's appeal decision shall constitute the final decision of the Marblehead Public Schools.